 Children with Cancer are at Increased Risk for Bullying in School

 Seeing the words "childhood cancer" and "bullying" in the same sentence is stomach-turning.
-Children with cancer endure months, sometimes years, of treatments including chemotherapy, surgery, radiation, and more.
-For many of these children, school is a safe haven of normalcy during times they are healthy enough to attend.
-It's a place where they can "just be kids," defined by their personality, not their illness.
+Children with cancer endure months/years of treatments including chemotherapy, surgery, radiation, and more.
+School is a slice of normalcy when children are healthy enough to attend.
+It's a place where they can "just be kids," defined by their personality and not their illness.

 At least, that's how it's supposed to be.